 There is a certain pattern that serious Twitter users stick to - when you follow them, they will generally follow you.
 They want to give back.
 Our experience has shown that there is about a 75 to 85 percent follow back rate.
 With all that being said, don't follow just anybody.
 Only choose people whom you want to hear what they have to say.
 It is tempting to get on Twitter and start following as many people as you can.
 The problem is that will defeat the purpose of using Twitter.
-Remember, you are using Twitter to build relationships with your potential patients.
+Remember, you are using Twitter to build relationships with your potential clients.

 When it comes to finding people to follow, there are a few techniques you can use.
 You can search for people who have your city listed in their biography and have a lot of followers.
 Those would be good ones to follow.
 You can look for people in your market area and follow them.
+There are also directories, such as legalbirds. com, that you can use to find other lawyers who are relevant in your industry and market and share your same interests.
+You should also make sure that you are listed in these directories.